hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 A golden image provides the template which a virtual machine (e.g. AWS EC2 instances) is created from.
 It may also be referred to as a base image or an image template.
-Think of it as a snapshot copy of an operating system that can be launched as a new virtual machine.

 The idea is that you set up an operating system to the desired state, save it and then you can re-use it across your infrastructure.

-It is a term that has made its way into the collective consciousness of anyone involved in creating one perfect model and then producing many duplicates from that mold.
-That is what a gold master, or golden image, is:
-The virtual mold from which you cast your distributable models.

-You may encounter golden images of an organization's chosen operating system, with the important settings baked in the virtual private network (VPN) certificates are already in place, incoming email servers are already set in the email client, and so on.
-Similarly, you might also hear this term in the world of virtual machines (VMs), where a golden image of a carefully configured virtual drive is the source from which all new virtual machines are cloned.
+You might hear this term in the world of virtual machines (VMs), where a golden image of a carefully configured virtual drive is the source from which all new virtual machines are cloned.